Alejogb1/job-board/blog-data/what-limits-ethereums-scalability.md

 id: "what-limits-ethereums-scalability"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I’ve seen firsthand how Ethereum’s scalability challenges play out in various real-world applications, from early decentralized exchanges struggling under transaction load to more recent attempts at layer-2 solutions.
 It's not a single monolithic issue, but rather a confluence of factors deeply rooted in its foundational design.

 Ethereum's primary limitation stems from its consensus mechanism: proof-of-work (pow) initially, and now transitioning to proof-of-stake (pos).
 While pos is a major improvement, it doesn't magically eliminate all scalability bottlenecks.
 In a proof-of-work system, every node in the network processes every transaction.
 This ensures high security and decentralization but inherently limits throughput.
 With pos, a subset of validators (stakers) are responsible for proposing and validating blocks, reducing the computational burden on the network.
 However, the fundamental challenge remains the same: each node still needs to process and verify every transaction, regardless of how blocks are proposed and validated.